Surviving the Other Pandemic: What’s Ransomware, Who’s at Risk, and Why?

 It’s imperative for all companies to recognize the threats posed by ransomware, prepare themselves, and develop a plan to prevent attacks.
 Keep reading to learn more about what ransomware is, who’s at risk and why, and how you can protect your business.

 Disclaimer: Please note that the information provided herein offers guidelines only.
-It is not exhaustive and does not constitute legal or insurance advice.
-For more guidance, please consult a lawyer, a cybersecurity specialist, and/or a licensed insurance representative.
+It is not exhaustive and does not constitute legal, insurance, or cybersecurity advice.
+For more guidance, please consult a lawyer, a licensed insurance representative, and/or a cybersecurity specialist.

 What is ransomware?